 A team is only as strong as its leader.
-79% of employees quit their jobs due to a lack of appreciation from leaders.
-Frontline leaders like shop-floor supervisors and operations managers are especially important.
+Unfortunately, 79% of employees quit their jobs due to a lack of appreciation from leaders.
+Frontline leadership roles like shop-floor supervisors and operations managers are critical.

 The frontline leaders in an organization shoulder a great deal of responsibility for the success or failure of the company.
-They must have certain skills and abilities to do their jobs well and contribute to the overall success of the organization.
+Therefore, they must have certain skills and abilities to do their jobs well and contribute to the organization's overall success.

 As Fred Hassan wrote in the Harvard Business Review, “It is the frontline managers who must motivate and bolster the morale of the people who do the work… These managers are central to a company’s business strategy because they oversee its execution.”

 What does it take to be a successful leader?
 How can you help to create a positive work environment so that productivity will improve?

 There are certain skills that all frontline leaders need to do their jobs efficiently.
 Here are five qualities you need to be an efficient frontline leader:

 1. You need to be able to communicate well.